Matkub26/Matkub26/README.md

 - 👋 Hi, I’m Mateusz Kubik
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Process Automation and Data Analysis
-- 🌱 I’m currently learning Data Science models
+- 🌱 I’m currently working as Software Engineer

 <!---
 Matkub26/Matkub26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.